Program overview

 Career Options

-• Automotive Repair Shop Manager: Oversees the operations of a repair shop, managing staff and ensuring customer satisfaction.
+• Automotive Repair Shop Manager: Oversees the daily operations of a repair shop, managing staff and ensuring customer satisfaction.

 • Automotive Parts Installer: Specializes in installing and servicing automotive parts and accessories, ensuring proper functionality.